 A. At this time, you may place an order on this page.

 Q. Why don’t you do ARCs?

 A. Because I’m here to write.
 2016 was a personally devastating year for me as an author.
-Through a lot of soul-searching, a little bourbon, and a considerable amount of encouragement form another author, I had to find my roots and remind myself why I started this journey in the first place.
+Through a lot of soul-searching, a little bourbon, and a considerable amount of encouragement from another author, I had to find my roots and remind myself why I started this journey in the first place.
 It was to write because writing makes me whole.
 The constant selling and marketing and networking took its toll on me, and I had to step back.
 There’s just no way I can do it all anymore in addition to having a full time job and, well, a life.
 I lost friends because of the inordinate amount of time I’d spent focusing on all the business aspects of my books, and I’m not willing to lose any more of them.
 Organizing ARCs takes time.
 Coordinating blog tours takes time.
 Tracking reviews takes time.
 Posting to my blog takes time.
 Doing newsletters takes time.
 Blasting promotional stuff constantly and making sure it makes it into the right hands takes time.